George T. Lountos, Ph.D.

 Dr. Lountos received his undergraduate degree in chemistry with high honors(2000) from the Georgia Institute of Technology where he performed research in organic chemistry in the laboratory of Prof. Suzy Beckham.
 He obtained a Ph.D. in chemistry (2005) from the School of Chemistry & Biochemistry, Georgia Institute of Technology, under the direction of Prof. Allen Orville where he conducted crystallographic studies of flavin-dependent enzymes.
 From 2006-2011, he was a postdoctoral fellow in the Protein Engineering Section of the Macromolecular Crystallography Laboratory, under the direction of Dr. David Waugh.
 His postdoctoral research focused on structural studies of proteins involved in the Yersinia pestis type III secretion system and structure-based drug design of inhibitors of the human checkpoint kinase 2 and Yersinia pestis YopH,

 Dr. Lountos was the recipient of a Federal Technology Transfer Award in 2008 and the NIH Fellows Award for Research Excellence (FARE) in 2009 and in 2010.
 In 2011, he was appointed as Scientist I with the Basic Research Program, Leidos Biomedical Research, Inc., where he works in support of the Macromolecular Crystallography Laboratory.
-Dr. Lountos is a member of the American Crystallographic Association (ACA) and is currently serving as chair of the ACA Young Scientist Scientific Interest Group (2015).
+In 2016, he was a recipient of the Special Achievement Award during the 19th Annual Frederick National Laboratory Achievement Awards Program.
+Dr. Lountos is an active member of the American Crystallographic Association (ACA) where he served as chair of the ACA Young Scientist Scientific Interest Group (2015).
+In 2017, he was appointed to the ACA Council where he currently serves as the Young Scientist Representative to council.